-and directed by Alain Berberian.
-Heavily inspired in tone by the ZAZ movies, it is considered to be one of the few examples of a successful attempt to transpose a television comedy group to the big screen.
+La Cité de la peur ("The City of Fear") is a 1994 movie written by and starring the French comedy group Les Nuls (Alain Chabat, Chantal Lauby and Dominique Farrugia) and directed by Alain Berberian.
+Heavily inspired in tone by the Zucker, Abrahams and Zucker movies, it is considered to be one of the few examples of a successful attempt to transpose a television comedy group to the big screen.

-The movie has quite a fanbase, and is often seen as one of the funniest French comedies made — not that there were many competitors during the 90's if you except Le Diner de Cons
+The movie has garnered quite a fanbase since its release, and is often considered as one of the funniest French comedies ever made.

 Odile: No, I'm the Pope and I'm waiting for my sister.

 - Credits Gag: The movie credits Bruce Wayne as Batman, Tullavu as Kim Onku ("Have you seen it?
 What?
-My ass!"), Gaston as the gaffer, or Çaenfait played by Dumondehein ("there are a lot of people, aren't there?").
+My ass!"), Gaston Lagaffe as the gaffer, or Çaenfait played by Dumondehein ("there are a lot of people, aren't there?").
 There's also a line about the number of sugar lumps put by one of the actresses in her teacup and how people should watch the movie again just to count them.

 - The Ditz: Simon Jérémi, oh. so much.
 We're introduced to him by way of his being attended by a hostess just like a child who'd have to take a plane alone, and as he's asked if he has luggage, he immediately answers that if he's been told to come, nobody told him to take some luggage with him...